TWiStErRob/PhilHackerBlogSource/content/post/why-i-avoid-singletons-for-android-data-loading.md

 When we need to change the API of the SUT *solely*<sup>2</sup> for the purpose of testing, our tests are telling us there's a problem with our design.

 Even with these added methods, however, we lose the ability to speed up our tests by running them in parallel.<sup>3</sup> The likelihood that tests are run regularly is related to how long it takes to run them.
-Tests are often more likely to be useful the more often they are run, so placing an uneeded limit on how quickly our tests can run is not ideal.
+Tests are often more likely to be useful the more often they are run, so placing an unneeded limit on how quickly our tests can run is not ideal.

 At this point, some readers may point out that these problems are alleviated if we inject the singleton through the constructor and if we keep our `Activity` as a dumb view that isn't scary enough to test.
 The code for this suggestion might look something like this: